RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 Here you need to make sure that the `densityMapId` references to seasons_mask file and that the materialId on the second line references the material we just made.

-### Testing the density layer

-Save the file.
-Open your map in the Giants Editor.
-Make sure there are no errors in the console.
-If there are any, you made a mistake.

-You can select the foliage brush and the ssSnowMask (sometimes called ssSnowMask) channel and start painting.
-Go to the step about the tipCol to get some useful data first.

 ### Technical explanation

 You can skip reading this part if you are not interested in the details of the density layer.